 Maybe throw in another noun here - 'aeroplane' is a good one, its long and again easily memorable, although not an easy one for phonics!!
 So don't attempt to confuse the child by sounding it, just add it to the flashcards.
 Children often are pleased they can read such a big word, it boosts their confidence no end!
 Once learnt it can have it's own page in their book, then another page saying 'an aeroplane' (introduce 'an' here if you haven't already as above.)

 Now it's time for a hard word..'here'.
+Write 'here' on one side of the flashcard, and 'Here' on the other.
 It is easier if it is attached to sentences so I start by putting it in front of 'a .......'.
 So Make a sentence with the flaschards on the table:

 'here is a ball' (choose one of your nouns).
 Read it to the child.
 Can they read it back?
 Now they should know all the words except 'here' so prompt them for 'here' if they stall, then let them finish the sentence themselves.